chetanketh/ansible-roadshow/README.md

 * Magnus Glantz ([@mglantz](https://github.com/mglantz))

 ## Contributing
 This lab is an open source (GPL 3.0) project, so if you find any problems with it, feel free to open up an issue or send a pull request.
-For more information about contributing to this project, please see:
+For more information about contributing to this project, please see :

 * [CODE OF CONDUCT](CODE_OF_CONDUCT.md)
 * [CONTRIBUTING](CONTRIBUTING.md)